MistyDaniels/MRT411/441FINAL/README.md

 I couldn't figure it out so I went a different route with the flipbook code.
 I'm still having the same trouble with the hero image, where my flipbook keeps floating over it and I cant fix it.
 I'm thinking of maybe moving the hero image down?

+I changed the padding on the hero images and some of the dimensions and such of the flipbook and it works fine on Chrome and IE. Unfortunately I tried it on mobile and it looks really funky on Samsung Internet and doesn't really load on the other mobile explorer.
+Annoying.
+I thought it could be the flipbook doens't do well in mobile BUT the background and hero image doesn't load either so I'm not sure what's going on with that.
+I think I'm just going to have to call it for now!